We know you appreciate your customers – they’re the lifeblood of your business, after all. But do your customers know that?

-Just make sure that you’re sincere and genuine, and make it about saying thank you – no strings attached.
+Just make sure that your customer appreciation message is sincere and genuine, and make it about saying thank you – no strings attached.

 Featuring your customers or their businesses on your company social channels can be a great way to say thank you to them for using your products or services.

-You can ask customers to send you photos and their information to include in the post and include links to their social channels or website.
+You can ask customers to send you photos and their information to include in a customer appreciation post and include links to their social channels or website.
 This generates some free marketing for them and gives you great content at the same time.

 This works especially well if your businesses are aligned in some way or if there are common values you can highlight.
 On the other hand, if you’re a fast-food chain and they’re all about clean eating and fitness, it might not be the best idea!

-The Branded Beauty Bar does a social media post of the “BBB Client of the Week”, in which they spotlight loyal customers on their Instagram account.
+The Branded Beauty Bar does a customer appreciation post of the “BBB Client of the Week”, in which they spotlight loyal customers on their Instagram account.